 The UCSFA will assess a one-time, up-front assessment equal to 1.5% of the par amount of the bond issue.
 This fee will be payable upon bond closing and will be deposited into the Charter School Reserve Account net of any fees and expenses of the UCSFA.
 This assessment will not be returned to the Applicant upon final payment of the bonds, but will remain the property of the State of Utah.
 No new up-front assessments will be charged for refunding issues if the bonds being refunded were issued under the Program and subjected previously to the up-front assessment.

-The UCSFA will charge an annual assessment equal to 0.20% of the principal amount outstanding.
+The UCSFA will charge an annual assessment as follows:

+For Schools rated BB, 0.25% of the principal amount outstanding.

+For School rated BB+, 0.15% of the principal amount outstanding.

 This assessment is due on July 1 of each year the bonds are outstanding and will be deposited into the Charter School Reserve Account, net of any assessments and expenses, of the UCSFA.
-The annual assessment is charged in addition to the up-front assessment discussed under item #28 above.
+The annual assessment is charged in addition to the up-front assessment discussed under item #29 above.

 If a participating Applicant fails to meet any of the covenants contained in the bond documents or its charter agreement, the UCSFA may increase the annual assessment deposited into the Charter School Reserve Account up to 0.50% of the principal amount outstanding.